w3c/PFE-analysis/results/noise_simulations.md

   models what the Google Fonts API currently does. ([range definitions](https://github.com/w3c/PFE-analysis/tree/main/analysis/pfe_methods/unicode_range_data)).
 Labeled as unicode_range() in the results.
 - No noise: no additional codepoints are added, labeled as uniform(0,0) in the results.
 - Uniform Random: add a random number of codepoints from the script.
 Each codepoint has an equal chance of being added.
   Labeled as uniform(x, y) in the results.
-Where the number of codepoints added is in [x, y].
+Where the number of codepoints to be added is a random number in [x, y].
 - Weighted Random: add a random number of codepoints from the script.
 Each codepoints probability is weighted on frequency of occurrence.
 Labeled as weighted(x, y) in the results.
-Where the number of codepoints added is in [x, y].
+Where the number of codepoints to be added is a random number in [x, y].
 - Variable Random: add a number of codepoints that is a function of the number of codepoints in the request (smaller requests get more codepoints than larger requests).
 Each codepoints probability is weighted on frequency of occurrence.
   Labeled as variable(x, y) in the results.
 Where the number of codepoints added is in [x, y].